supeffective/website-beta/.github/CONTRIBUTING.md

 ## Repository

-- We use Node v20 and the `pnpm` package manager.
+- We use Node v20 and `bun` as package manager together with `turbo` as script runner.
-- This project is a monorepo using `turbo` and `pnpm` workspaces.
 - We use [Convention Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.

 ## Developing